 Our 'living in fear' 3-year research project told us that almost half of those surveyed experienced victimisation.
 Although the impact of crimes and incidents could be serious and long lasting, 62% didn't report incidents to the police.

-- We are delivering workshops for people with learning disabilities and autism across Medway and Kent.
-Workshops focus on giving people the confidence to report incidents and how to do so.
+We also run hate crime awareness sessions amongst people with disabilities.
+These workshops focus on giving people the confidence to report incidents and how to do so.

 - We are training people with learning disabilities and autism as 'experts by experience'.
 They will co-deliver the awareness sessions.

 - We have developed guidance for GPs in Medway when carrying out health checks.
 This will help them identify and support those who may have been victims of hate crime.

 - We have worked with Medway Youth Trust to develop and DVD showing hate crime scenarios and appropriate responses.
 You can watch this below:

 Hidden Consequences - raising awareness of disability hate crime